 No, it isn’t too late.
 But you will need to play catch up.

-If you published on Smashwords or Draft2digital, download a copy of your ebook in both epub and mobi formats from your book page on either platform.
+If you published on Smashwords or Draft2digital, download a copy of your ebook in both epub and mobi formats from your book page.

 4. Sales are flat or non-existent on all retailers

-If your new book has been on sale on multiple ebook retailers for a few months and sales are disappointing, what can you do?
+What can you do if your new book has been on sale with multiple ebook retailers for a few months and sales are disappointing?

 There are no magic silver bullets to fire because selling books is a tough business.

-While I am not a lover of Amazon KDP Select, there are times when it can help in giving a book a little nudge in the right direction.
+And while I am not a lover of Amazon KDP Select, there are times when it can help give a book a little nudge in the right direction.

-But before you rush to enrol, make sure you have a handful of reviews on your book on Amazon.
+But before you rush to enroll in KDP Select, make sure you have a handful of reviews on your book on Amazon.
 Refer to problem 3.

 You can also use the five days when you can make your ebook free on the Kindle Store.
 This can help your sales ranking a little in the short term.